Brion Tomb; architect Carlo Scarpa

 Logos below provide links to program resources for product transparency: PERSONAL SERVICE

 We love great design, and we listen to what you want to do!
 With all of our staff being architects and architect-interns, we want to be involved in your project and explore the myriad ways that your vision can be realized and your design constructed.
-We meet with your project team on a weekly basis, and then remain in your office for a period of time after that weekly meeting as necessary to continue to consider options and explore materials with individual team members as needed.
-Additionally, we have developed a web-based Coordination Matrix in Google Sheets which becomes the clearinghouse for products, materials and systems the design team selects for inclusion in the project, organized by section, and providing real-time awareness of the specifications status.
-This is how we can be your "in-house" out-of-house specifier.
-Invite us over to explain more how we collaborate.
-View this document that explains our process:
+We meet with your project team on a weekly basis, either in-person locally or virtually for both local clients and those in other states.
+When meeting in-person, we're willing to remain in your office for a period of time after that weekly meeting as necessary to continue to consider options and explore materials with individual team members as needed.
+Additionally, we have developed our Specifications Coordination Matrix in Google Sheets which becomes the clearinghouse for products, materials and systems the design team selects for inclusion in the project, organized by section, and providing real-time awareness of the specifications status.
+Following the inital deliverable, we'll also provide links to a Bluebeam session for the review, mark-up and commenting directly in the Project Manual.

 |